 The dance major is comprised of the Bachelor of Fine Arts (BFA) and Bachelor of Arts (BA) degree tracks.
-In the BFA, there are three options: Dance with an emphasis in Performance and Choreography, Dance with an emphasis in Dance/Movement Therapies, and Dance Education.
+In the BFA, there are two options: Dance with an emphasis in Performance and Choreography and Dance with an emphasis in Dance/Movement Therapies.
+In the BA, there are two options: Dance Education with K-12 Teaching Certification or Dance (generalist).

-The BFA will be at least 75 semester hours of instruction in dance studio and theory courses which enables the student not only to dance skillfully and with artistry but also to discuss and analyze dance in a scholarly manner.
+The BFA will be at least 75 semester hours of instruction in dance studio and theory courses, which enables the student not only to dance skillfully and with artistry but also to discuss and analyze dance in a scholarly manner.
 This ensures that graduates in dance are prepared both for performance-related work and for additional study at the graduate level.
 The selection of an emphasis area allows the dance major to tailor the major program to his or her personal career goals.

 For the BFA degree, the core requirements include 39 semester hours in modern and ballet techniques, composition, history of dance, improvisation, dance science, rhythmic analysis, and other supporting courses.
-Specialized tracks in Performance and Choreography, Dance and Movement Therapies or Dance Education round out the major.
-Any student wishing to pursue one of the BFA degree tracks must pass an entrance audition.
+Specialized tracks in Performance and Choreography or Dance/Movement Therapies round out the major.
+Admittance into either BFA degree program is by audition only.